Mathematics

 1.0 MATH CREDIT - GRADE 10 - 12

 Algebra 2 is a year-long course that is a branch of mathematics that uses symbols in place of numbers to describe and generalize patterns and relationships.
-Algebra 2 addresses math standards that build towards advanced algebraic topics, extending prior coursework and improving mathematical reasoning skills.
-Topics include reviewing and extending ideas of linear functions, linear systems of equations/inequalities, absolute value functions, quadratics in a deeper lens, and polynomial functions.
+The course addresses math standards that build towards advanced algebraic topics, extending prior coursework and improving mathematical reasoning skills.
+Topics include the complex number system, the study of polynomial, rational, exponential, logarithmic, and radical function families with an increased emphasis on modeling, and systems of equations.
+In Algebra 2, students perform operations and identify restrictions on rational expressions (expressions that contain rational numbers as coefficients).
+The course also introduces the concept of complex numbers while continuing the work of Algebra 1 and quadratics.
 In Algebra 2, students will take the ideas of statistical reasoning and extend them into approximately normal data, types of sampling, and experiments.
-Decisions will be based on representative sampling from a population and by creating and evaluating statistical models.
+A graphing calculator (TI - series, NumWorks) is required for this course.

 Accounting 1